 Criminal and Civil Penalties for Money Laundering

-As McCoy notes in USA Today, there are more than 200 distinct federal criminal predicates for money laundering.
+There are more than 200 distinct federal criminal predicates for money laundering.
 And that’s just under federal law.
 State anti-money laundering statutes complement federal statutes.
 Most nation-states have legal codes dealing with money laundering too, although penalties and enforcement vary greatly.

 For simplicity’s sake, we’ll stick with U.S. federal law.
 Here’s a look at potential criminal and civil penalties for money laundering and related activities.